aol/cyclops/readme.md

 #SimpleReact : Simple Fluent Api for Functional Reactive Programming with Java 8

-SimpleReact is an easy to use reactive programming library for JDK 8.
+SimpleReact is an easy to use, *always concurrent*, reactive programming library for JDK 8.
 It is a fluent API built on top of Java 8 CompletableFutures and the Stream API.
 It provides a focused, simple and limited Reactive API aimed at solving the 90% use case - but without adding complexity.

 * Adding SimpleReact as a dependency : https://github.com/aol/simple-react/wiki/Adding-SimpleReact-as-a-dependency